 Rothschild is one of the few people to have personally seen all three

 of the modern exportations of Meishans from China (France, England and

 the United States).

 Steve has been in the swine seed stock business for over 45 years.
 He has a wide range of knowledge of pork production, both in commodity and niche markets, meat quality and swine genetics.
-He has consulted commercial and purebred producers around the globe.
-He is active in several boards and committees, including as a member of ,the board of directors of The Livestock Conservancy , the Iowa Pork Producers Association, the National Pork Board, National Pork Producers Council, Iowa State University’s Animal Science and Iowa State University’s College of Veterinary Medicine’s, VDPAM and currently serves as a member of the board of directors of The Livestock Conservancy .
-Steve is very familiar with the Meishan Breed having obtained several Meishans .from the dispersal of the Iowa State herd.
-Today IBS maintains and sells Foundation level Meishan semen for artificial insemination.
-Steves experience with pure Meishan pigs and his commitment to maintaining heritage swine genetics has been a tremendous asset to the A.M.B.A
+Steve has consulted commercial and purebred producers around the globe.
+He is active in several boards and committees.
+These include being a member of the Iowa Pork Producers Association, the National Pork Board, and the National Pork Producers Council.
+He currently serves as a member of the board of directors of The Livestock Conservancy .
+His personal experience with pure Meishan pigs and his commitment to maintaining heritage swine genetics has been a tremendous asset to the A.M.B.A

 In addition the A.M.B.A. is deeply indebted to several geneticists at the USDA Meat Animal Research Center in Clay NE. and the USDA Plant and Animal Genetic Resources Preservation Unit in Fort Collin CO. for their insights and contributions to this effort.
 We are also grateful to the staff and personnel in the University of Illinois Department of Animal Sciences for their willingness to provide assistance in compiling an accurate history of the Meishan breed in the United States